ForgeRock/pwnedpassword/README.md

 ###Usage

 The node configuration requires the name of the shared state variable (or transient shared state) containing the password to validate, and a threshold indicating the maximum number of recorded breaches the password is associated with before it is rejected.
 A value of 0 will reject any password which has been recorded in any breach.
+Optionally the number of recorded breaches can be returned and stored in shared state.

 This node provides 2 outcomes: true, indicating that the password is associated with a known breach, or false, indicating that no known breaches.